seagraving/weather-dashboard/README.md

 ```
 GIVEN this weather dashboard functions correctly
-WHEN I search fora  city
+WHEN I search for a city
 THEN I am given current and future conditions for that city while it is added to the search history
 WHEN I look at the current weather conditions
 THEN I am presented the name, date, and icon representing the weather conditions, as well as the temperature, humidity, wind speed, and UV index